jdglaser/dnd-health-tracker/README.md

 ## GitHub Actions

-A few basic CI/CD steps exist in GitHub actions.
+A few basic CI/CD steps exist for this project in GitHub actions.
 The definition of the actions can be found in [.github/workflows/validate.yml](.github/workflows/validate.yml).

 On every push to a branch and all pull requests, the following jobs will run:
-+ `unit-tests` - spins up the test postgres database and runs the full unit test suite
++ `unit-tests` - spins up the test postgres database and runs the full test suite
 + `lint` - Runs linting on the codebase using [flake8](https://flake8.pycqa.org/en/latest/)
 + `type-check` - Runs static type checking on the codebase using [pyright](https://github.com/microsoft/pyright)